systopia/de.systopia.birthdays/README.md

 your contacts.
 Simply install the extension, create a new report, and use "Available for Dashboard" to give you the list upon login.

+**NEW Feature:** This extension now provices an API for sending birthday greetings automatically via e-mail.

 ![image](https://civicrm.org/sites/civicrm.org/files/birthday_report.png)

 The extension is currently localised for English and German, but it since the